Four technologies for long-term decarbonization

-If your business is going to transition to a low-carbon model, it needs long-term strategies that balance sustainability with the need for affordable power.
+If your business is going to transition to a lower-carbon model, it needs long-term strategies that balance sustainability with the need for affordable power.

 Such strategies could include managing demand, deploying innovative technologies, adding on-site generation — and more.